Tracking inactive clients

 Option 2: Using a naming convention.

 If you want to see that a contact is inactive from your main contact list, you can use a naming convention to help mark them.
 If you edit a contact name, you can include additional detail within their name to indicate that the client is inactive.
-That information will then be visible from your main contact list, and if you sort contacts alphabetically by name they’ll appear together as well
+That information will then be visible from your main contact list, and if you sort contacts alphabetically by name they’ll appear together as well.

 If you go to a contact record, you can select “Edit” to the right of “Contact info.”
 In the name field that appears, you can add “INACTIVE” to the Salutation or First name field.
 That detail will appear before the name on the contact record, and will appear in the main contact list.

 One important note here is that because you are changing the name that can impact integrations and exports.
-If you integrate with another system, “INACTIVE” may be part of the name in that system as well.
-If you export your contacts, the name will include “INACTIVE” in the exported spreadsheet.
+If you integrate with another system, “INACTIVE” will be part of the name in that system as well.
+If you export your contacts, the name will also include “INACTIVE” in the exported spreadsheet.

 Option 3: Using a custom field.

 Custom fields can be used to track unique details related to your contacts, and you can create a custom field to track whether a contact is inactive.
 Custom fields will appear in the “Contact info” section on the right side of the page, and you can filter by custom contact fields to pull up everyone with a particular entry.
+Learn how to create custom fields here.

 Once you’ve created a custom field, you can go to a contact and select “Edit” to the right of the “Contact info” section.
 In the dialog that appears, your new custom field will appear and you can select the appropriate option to mark them as inactive.
 Once saved, that field entry will appear on the right side under “Contact info.”
 The exact location of that field may vary, depending on whether you changed the order of other fields after you added this custom field.